c2d7fa/thinktool/README.md

 # Deployment

-Build the static resources and server into `dist` from the top-level directory:

-    $ ./tools/build.sh

 The server requires a MongoDB instance to be running on the same network.
 The address of the server should be passed in through the environment variable `DIAFORM_DATABASE`.